-Remembering Arjen Robben, Damien Duff & a Chelsea side at their most fun
+Remembering Damien Duff, Arjen Robben & Chelsea at their most fun

 When Jose Mourinho first arrived at Chelsea in the summer of 2004, he had a few pieces of business in mind, but a couple of deals had already been done for him.

 Paulo Ferreira and Ricardo Carvalho followed Mourinho over from Porto, ensuring some continuity for the manager, while attacking target Didier Drogba was also snapped up with Mourinho in charge.

 However, Petr Cech’s arrival from Rennes was agreed during the previous season, with Claudio Ranieri still at the helm, as was the just-as-important recruitment of Arjen Robben from PSV Eindhoven.